Department for Education Not Paying New Hires for up to 10 Weeks - Guido Fawkes

 The last time a department had a pay error like this, it made headlines when their staff’s union set up a food bank inside the Business, Energy and Industrial Strategy building.

 The departmental cock-up – inappropriately mentioned under the job listing’s ‘benefits’ section – means any hire within the next couple of weeks could be waiting up to 70 days without pay.
+This example shows how pathetically unimaginative the Civil Service is, a handful of new hires, yet they can’t figure a way to pay them on payday.
+Total lack of imagination and “can do” thinking.
 Meanwhile, over at the Foreign Office, they are freely splashing out on butlers…